andreyadriano/chessboard-detection/README.md

 ### For multiple jpg images

 If you want to run the script for many jpg images in a row, you can use the `run_detect_chessboard_for_all.sh` script, which will do it for all jpg images in an input path given as argument and save it in the output path.

+> :warning: Keep in mind this script was written for jpg images only.
+If you have any other image extension, you will need to edit the script.

 First, you need permission for running the script:
 ```